Azure-Samples/azure-search-power-skills/Vision/ImageClusteringSkill/README.md

 search terms that will help users easily find them.
 In our sample data, we have books that are open and closed and we also have bookshelves.

-Now open the notebook [label and deploy notebook](notebooks/3-create-label-file.ipynb), here you will see we labelled the books with a dictionary that allows multiple labels per cluster:
+Now open the notebook [labelling notebook](notebooks/3-create-label-file.ipynb), here you will see we labelled the books with a dictionary that allows multiple labels per cluster:

 This cell will train a model on the data and show the clusters.
 All data with a cluster with value -1 could not be